tlamedia/gtm-kit/readme.txt

 = 1.4.5 =

+Enhancements:

+* By default the Contact Form 7 integration script will only load on pages where the Contact Form 7 script is registered.
+* Tutorials and help text have been improved

 Bugfixes:

 * Fix datalayer_name collision when both WooCommerce and CF7 integration are active.

 Other:

 * WooCommerce tested up to: 7.1
-* By default the Contact Form 7 integration script will only load on pages where the Contact Form 7 script is registered.

 = 1.4.4 =